"MEDICINE AND HEALTH CARE" Term Paper Section

 $63

 Analyzes an article by Sandra R. Yarock that first appeared in a 1993 issue of The American Journal of Psychoanalysis.
 The article fills a gap in the literature by focusing on four psychological approaches to the study and treatment of chronic bulimia.
-Written 2002.
 5 pages, 13 footnotes, 1 bibliographic source.

 $35

 Critical discussion of the 1993 journal article "Patient-Related Barriers to Management of Cancer Pain."
 The article is concerned with a study on the factors that inhibit the use of pain-control medications among certain cancer patients.
-Written 2002.
 6 pages, 0 footnotes, 1 bibliographic source.

 $42

 This case involves a conflict between the principles of respect for autonomy and justice and the principle of social beneficence.
 An HMO nurse, charged with caring for a number of AIDS patients, disagrees with one patients' wish to receive life-sustaining and extending treatment.
 The analysis states the ethical problem, identifies the principal decision-makers, outlines alternative courses of action and their ethical consequences, ranks the alternatives, and considers ways to avoid similar problems in the future.
 KEYWORDS: medical ethics case studies dying patients autonomy .
-Written 2002.
 7 pages, 1 footnote, 1 bibliographic source.
 2,051 words.

 $49